lsst-ts/ts_fiberspectrograph/doc/index.rst

 Cooling and status
 ------------------

-The `~lsst.ts.FiberSpectrograph.FiberSpectrographCsc` telemetry loop outputs the device temperature and setpoint every 10 seconds.
+The `~lsst.ts.fiberspectrograph.FiberSpectrographCsc` telemetry loop outputs the device temperature and setpoint every 10 seconds.
 We have not currently implemented a facility for modifying the setpoint temperature: the device default is 5°C.

 .. _error-codes: